-How to Move a Lightroom Catalog
+How to Move Your Lightroom Catalog

 I have a Lightroom catalog containing nearly 70,000 images, so I understand how important it is to do this safely.

-Luckily, it’s quite easy to change your Lightroom catalog location, which you can do using the information in this article, and which includes details on your Lightroom library location, how to copy a Lightroom catalog to another computer, and the difference between moving and copying a catalog, among many other points.
+Luckily, it’s quite easy to change your Lightroom catalog location, which you can do using the information in this article, which includes details on your Lightroom library location, how to copy a Lightroom catalog to another computer, and the difference between moving and copying a catalog, among many other points.

 What Does a Lightroom Catalog Contain?